-North of the Grand Canyon in the Mojave Desert lies Tassi Ranch, approximately 200 acres of creosote bush ranchland in Grand Canyon-Parashant National Monument.
+Tassi Ranch, located north of the Grand Canyon in the Mojave Desert, consists of approximately 200 acres of creosote bush ranchland in Grand Canyon-Parashant National Monument.
 Today, remnants of the early twentieth century ranch stand in the shade of an oasis of cottonwood trees, fed by the Tassi Springs.
-The ranchers established agriculture in the extreme, remote desert, making adaptions that are still visible in the landscape today.
+The ranchers practiced agriculture in the extreme, remote desert, making adaptions that are still visible in the landscape today.

 Tassi Ranch is a rural historic district whose buildings, structures, and other landscape features comprise a unique and intact ranch core in northwestern Arizona, dating from the first half of the twentieth century.